sqlparser/sqlflow_public/grabit/readme.md

 - **userId, userSecret**

 This is the user id that used to connect to the SQLFlow server.
-Always set this value to `gudu|0123456789` if you are using the SQLFlow on-premise version.
+Always set this value to `gudu|0123456789` and keep `userSecret` empty if you are using the SQLFlow on-premise version.

 If you want to connect to [the SQLFlow Cloud Server](https://sqlflow.gudusoft.com), you may [request a 30 days premium account](https://www.gudusoft.com/request-a-premium-account/) to
 [get the necessary userId and secret code](/sqlflow-userid-secret.md).